 Throughout the film, Washington wears his typical unreadable expression, broken occasionally by the brilliant smile that makes women’s (of a certain age) hearts melt.
 There’s a weak backstory involving a promise to a dead wife, but it’s never fully revealed or analyzed, so the scene with the slo-mo raindrops falling from Washington’s beautiful eyelashes have to represent the hero’s complex emotional response.
 This lack of depth didn’t phase the largely male audience in the almost sold-out theatre.
 They reminded me of the attendees of a late-night viewing of Rocky Horror Picture Show, laughing and egging the hero on throughout–like they were participants in a video game with a points earned for the body count.

 The violence is creative and thrillingly original, but I kept my eyes closed for most of it.
 Roger squeezed my hand many times, indicating his own extreme revulsion (not at holding my hand, I hope).
 Since the violent end of criminals is the objective of the film, I can’t criticize the gratuitous nature of it, but I do wonder at a group of 20-somethings gathered in the parking lot later who were enthusiastically analyzing how the hero could set off a microwave explosive if the power in the warehouse was off.
 Their level of excitement at watching people be killed with home improvement tools is pretty alarming.
-The humorous moments, centered around Washington giving the evil-doers a last chance to do right before they die, is the better part of the film.
+The humorous moments, centered around Washington giving the evil-doers a last chance to do right before they die, is the better part of the film adobe creative suite.
 At one point, as he issues an ultimatum to the chief-bad guy, Washington drops a pair of broken and bloody sunglasses (from the previous victim) in the bad-guy’s glass of wine.
 Gross but smooth.

 Washington’s character, Robert McCall, lives a militarized live with extraordinary precision, timing every aspect of his daily routine, including, to the audience’s pleasure, the number of seconds it takes to kill his adversaries.
 The minor characters are a stereotypical collection of the downtrodden and the errant–the prostitute that starts the chain of revenge is so forgettable, I forgot she escaped to freedom until she showed up at the end with the expected “thank you.”
 The collection of Russian evil-doers wears designer suits over what can only be described as “beautiful” tattooed bodies–if you go for that kind of thing.
 The thinking viewer has got to wonder about the long-term cultural effect of the negative images about Russians, North Korean, Chinese, and more, and how this imagery reinforces our xenophobic American point of view.
 You might argue that Robert McCall’s mission to rid the world of the evil, represented only by those who are not like us, is no different than Jason Bourne’s or James Bond’s.
 Bad guys have always been the “other.”
 As a teacher, though, I’m on the front lines of dealing with intolerance, and the media brainwashed teens of today will be the collective Equalizer fans of the future.